roblatour/ESP32TimeServer/README.md

 Open a Command Prompt, load the ESP-IDF 6.1 environment, and remove any existing generated configuration before building.
 The first build downloads the Component Manager dependencies into `managed_components`; this generated folder is not part of the repository.

+Enter the commands below to setup the build environment and build the project:

 ```cmd
 call C:\esp\v6.1\esp-idf\export.bat